-Family members play an important role in helping teens to become healthier.
-It’s much easier to cook, shop, and prepare tasty and nutritious meals and snacks when everyone is working toward the same goals.
+Family members play an important role in helping teens improve or maintain healthy eating habits.
+It’s much easier to cook, shop, and prepare tasty and nutritious meals and snacks when everyone is working towards similar health goals.

 Here are some nutrition and wellness tips for you and your family:

 - Be a good role model.
 Teens are influenced by what they see, so it is important for family members to follow a healthy lifestyle.
 If the entire family is active and eating well, teens are likely to follow.
 Begin modeling healthy behaviors as early as possible.